 Have you ever had to use a bail bondsman to bail someone out of jail?
 If so, post a comment below and tell about it, and let us know how it worked out.

 Other Ways to Get Out of Jail

 - Get Out For Time Served

 - Get Out on a Pre-Trial Release Program

 The intake process is made up of each of the following steps:

 - You will be placed in a waiting area or cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first thing you will have to to is you must answer a number of questions, such as what is your legal name, home address, date of birth and contact person.
+- The first thing you will have to is you must answer a number of questions, such as what your legal name is, home address, date of birth and contact person.

 - You will also be asked about your medical and mental history.

 - Your fingerprints will be taken.